Interview with Janis Rose

 I believe that we are helping our customers to be more on the good side of email marketing - use it to build human relationships, provide value, create loyalty and only then sell.
 It is much easier to sell to people who love your brand.

-So I see that from technology standpoint, more marketers will have access to technology that allows to personalize content for their customers much more accurate and then deliver the emails at the time when subscribers are ready to consume the content.
+So I see that from a technology standpoint, more marketers will have access to technology that allows to personalize content for their customers much more accurate and then deliver the emails at the time when subscribers are ready to consume the content.

 That's our vision and we are working to provide the tools and mentorship for our clients to achieve these 2 goals.